linozen/exocortex/content/refs/python-for-everybody.md

 0
 ```

-#### Expressions {#expressions}
+#### Expressions

 An _expression_ is a combination of values, variables and operators.
-But
+But a value
-a value all by itself (or a variable - assuming it has a value assigned
+all by itself (or a variable - assuming it has a value assigned to it) are also
-to it) are also valid expressions.
-Expressions are _evaluated_ in
+valid expressions.
+Expressions are _evaluated_ in interactive mode and the
-interactive mode and the results are displayed.
-In a script, however,
+results are displayed.
+In a script, however, expressions by themselves do not
-expressions by themselves do not produce output.
+produce output.

-#### Order of Operations {#order-of-operations}
+#### Order of Operations

 The order of evaluation depends on the rules of precedence.
-Remember
-**PEDMAS**:
+Remember **PEDMAS**:

 \*P\*arentheses \*E\*xponentiation \*M\*ultiplication \*D\*ivision \*A\*ddition
 \*S\*ubstraction

-#### Modulus Operators {#modulus-operators}
+#### Modulus Operators

-This operator works on values of the type `int` and yields the remainder
+This operator works on values of the type `int` and yields the remainder when
-when the first operand is divided by the second.
+the first operand is divided by the second.

 ```python
 quotient = 7 // 3